rubyfu/RubyFu/module_0x4__web_kungfu/sql_injection_scanner.md

 ```

-I've commented the line `puts response.body.gsub(/<.*?>/, '').strip` and added a custom one for regex for our target
+> I've commented the line `puts response.body.gsub(/<.*?>/, '').strip` and added a custom RegEx to fix our target outputs.

-Let's to test it as we exploiting it
+Let's to test it in action

 ```
 ruby sqli-basic.rb "testphp.vulnweb.com" "-1 UNION ALL SELECT NULL,NULL,NULL,NULL#" | grep -i -e warning -e error